-But there was a good thing to really help under resourced jurisdiction that grew out of the catastrophe of the 1991 Oakland Hills Fire: the birth of the Mutual Aid System.
+But there was a good thing to really help under resourced jurisdictions that grew out of the catastrophe of the 1991 Oakland Hills Fire: the birth of the Mutual Aid System.
 READ: when you call for help, people will come, and everyone will use the same jargon, clear speech, and radio frequencies (except NYC).
 This was also the birth of Unified Incident Command.
 Everyone in America, except NYC, got the message that it’s nice when you can count on your neighboring agencies to help you in a pinch.
-Outside agencies trying to help NYC with 9/11 had a really hard because they alone hadn’t got with the program, which was one of the many findings of the 9/11 Commission.
+Outside agencies trying to help NYC with 9/11 had a really hard time because NYC alone hadn’t got with the program, which was one of the many findings of the 9/11 Commission.
 NYPD could barely talk amongst themselves, much less coordinate with NYFD.
 Trying to undo NYC’s “The New York way is the best way and fuck you” attitude for just emergency response was one small part of creating the Department of Homeland Security.
-You know, so we can learn how NYC wants to do things and make sure the rest of the country does that to.
+You know, so we can learn how NYC wants to do things and make sure the rest of the country does that too.

 But I digress.